 "How likely would you be to recommend this website to a friend or colleague?"

 Other rating scale questions you can setup are:

 "How easy did you find the checkout process to be?"
 (1 Very difficult - 5 Very easy)

 "How delightful did you find this website to be?"
 (1 Not at all delightful - 7 Very delightful)

 You ask the user to answer a question in writing.
 This is time-consuming, especially if you test on mobile, so try to avoid it, or switch to a regular task where you will ask users to provide their feedback verbally.

 This task type is useful when you want to redirect the user to another URL to get feedback for a second or third website.

-You need more help setting up your scenario and tasks?
+Need more help setting up your scenario and tasks?
 We'll be more than happy to help you.
 Just contact us.